marvelrock/TensorFlowOnYARN/README.md

 - [x] RPC support for client to get ClusterSpec from AM
 - [x] Signal handling for graceful shutdown
 - [x] Package TensorFlow runtime as a resource that can be distributed easily
-- [ ] A launcher script for client mode to run multiple TensorFlow application clients
-- [ ] Run in-graph TensorFlow application in client mode
+- [x] Run in-graph TensorFlow application in client mode
-- [ ] TensorBoard support
+- [x] TensorBoard support
 - [ ] Better handling of network port conflicts
 - [ ] Fault tolerance
 - [ ] Cluster mode based on Docker